alanarnholt/PASWR2E-Book/_includes/author.md

     <div class="span10 offset1">
       <p>Alan T. Arnholt received a B.S. in the Mathematics of Operations
       Research from the United States Military
-      Academy, an M.S. in Applied Statistics from the University of Northern Colorado, and a Ph.D. in Applied Statistics from the University of Northern Colorado.
+      Academy, West Point, New York, an M.S. in Applied Statistics from the University of Northern Colorado, USA, and a Ph.D. in Applied Statistics from the University of Northern Colorado, USA.
 He is a full professor in the Department of Mathematical Sciences at
       Appalachian State University, where he has taught undergraduate and graduate statistics since 1993.
 Alan enjoys